kernelci/tuxlava/docs/devices.md

 qemu-sparc64  | 64-bit Sparc        |
 qemu-x86_64   | 64-bit X86          |

+## Using Secrets to Authorize URIs downloads in QEMU

+QEMU devices support to allow downloading images from URLs that require Authorization headers.
+Secrets can now be injected into the job definition and used to authenticate downloads securely.

 ## SSH device

 Device        | Description            | Machine     | CPU              |